eugenwintersberger/pni-libraries.libpniio/doc/users_guide/ascii_lowlevel.rst

 constructor.
 No additional information is required to configure the parser code.

-Besides primitive types the :cpp:class:`pni::io::parser` template can also be used with the :cpp:class:`pni::core::value` type erasure.
+Besides primitive types the :cpp:class:`pni::parser` template can also be used with the :cpp:class:`pni::value` type erasure.
 In this case the resulting parser matches either a

-* :cpp:type:`pni::core::int64`
+* :cpp:type:`pni::int64`
-* or a :cpp:type:`pni::core::float64`
+* or a :cpp:type:`pni::float64`
-* or a :cpp:type:`pni::core::complex64` type.
+* or a :cpp:type:`pni::complex64` type.

 Parsing a vector of primitives
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Besides single scalars the :cpp:class:`pni::io::parser` template can also be
+Besides single scalars the :cpp:class:`pni::parser` template can also be
 used with :cpp:class:`std::vector` based containers where the element type
 should be one of the primitive types or a value.
-For this purpose a specialization of the :cpp:class:`pni::io::parser` template
+For this purpose a specialization of the :cpp:class:`pni::parser` template
 of the form

 .. code-block:: cpp